srcclr/test-lean/chapters/03-grammar.md

-# GramTest: a tool for grammar based test case generation
+# GramTest: a tool for grammar-based test case generation

 In a series of previous articles, we learnt about [automated unit test generation](https://blog.srcclr.com/automated-unit-test-generation-for-java/) using search-based and [property-based](https://blog.srcclr.com/property-based-testing-for-java/) methods.
 We also looked at [Pathgrind](https://github.com/codelion/pathgrind), a tool for [dynamic symbolic execution](https://blog.srcclr.com/dynamic-symbolic-execution-with-pathgrind/) that can be used for automated fuzzing of binaries.
 Continuing on the same theme, in this article we will look at how grammar-based test case generation works in practice.
 We also present a new tool - [Gramtest](https://github.com/codelion/gramtest).
 Gramtest allows you to generate test cases based on arbitrary user defined grammars.
 Potential applications of the tool include automated fuzzing and testing.